 The Department of Housing and Urban Development is also responsible for making new rules and policies in order to better housing services.
 It is managed and administered by the United States Secretary of Housing and Urban development.
 The head office is located at Robert C. Weaver Federal Building, 451 7th Street SW, Washington, D.C.
 Its objective is to build the sustainable, strong, inclusive communities and the quality reasonable homes for all the people in the country.

 HUD is also responsible to make new policies in order to provide the facility of better housing services in the United States.
 It protects an individual from the housing discrimination.
 There are over 10,000 workers serve in the United States Department of Housing and Urban Development.
-The postal and official address, email address and phone number (helpline) of Hud service center is given below.
+The postal and official address, email address and phone number (helpline) of Hud service center is given above.
 The helpline of Hud service center may or may not be toll free.